stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 Once the Lifecycle Identity has been configured, it will add the following metadata to your markdown file :

 runme:

 id: [Unique Identifier]

 version: [Version Number]

-***Unique Identifier:*** A unique code that represents the specific instance of your document or cell.
+Unique Identifier: A unique code that represents the specific instance of your document or cell.

-***Version Number:*** The current version of your document or cell, which can be incremented as changes are made.
+Version Number: The current version of your document or cell, which can be incremented as changes are made.

-Example
-Here's an example of how to embed a lifecycle identity into a markdown file:
+Here's an example of what the lifecycle identity looks like :

 ```sh {"id":"01HFYHDGTT1BNMZD3CBCKHQGG0"}
 runme: